-Approval to proceed must be secured from the relevant Faculty Executive Board (FEB) for all proposed collaborative arrangements to allow formal approval mechanisms to be instigated on behalf of the Collaborative Provision Group (CPG).
+Approval to proceed must be secured from the relevant Faculty Executive Board (FEB) for all proposed collaborative arrangements to allow formal approval mechanisms to be instigated on behalf of the University’s Education Committee (Quality and Standards) (ECQS).
 Requirements for Approval to Proceed are as follows:

-The paperwork should also include a completed Risk Assessment and, where a joint or dual award is proposed, evidence that the University Policy on such matters has been considered and key principles addressed.
+The paperwork should also include a completed Risk Assessment and, where a joint or dual award is proposed, evidence that the University’s Policy on such matters has been considered and key principles on Joint and Dual Awards has been addressed.

 - Whether the proposed collaboration is consistent with the University’s corporate plan and the Faculty’s strategic objectives. (strategic fit)

 - Whether it would be appropriate to undertake the proposed collaboration in view of the Faculty’s existing collaborative arrangements and other commitments. (resources)

 - A statement in relation to the quality of the proposed partner (following consideration of due diligence) and any risks previously identified.

 - Delivery involving an International Partner and/or Context

 International arrangements by their nature can carry an additional and significant level of potential risk to academic standards, requiring detailed scrutiny and an enhanced level of due diligence by the University.
 As such all proposed new educational international partnerships are required to undergo a strategic, triage-based assessment process for Approval to Proceed (the “International Partnership Triage Process”).